Thiago099/sql-helper/README.md

 # description

-this program was made to build sql joins with a simple click it is currently work in progress so it yet dont support multiple references to the same table
+this program was made to build sql joins with a simple click it is currently work in progress so it yet don't support multiple references to the same table

 ![example](https://i.imgur.com/pzXfVul.png)
 ## Project setup